-The U.K. Holds Another Election To Determine Brexit And Britain's Future
+U.K. Election: Weary Voters Are Asked To Decide Brexit's Fate

 Elections On The Future Of Brexit Bring Refreshed Talk Of Scottish Independence

 Political analysts say any push for Scottish independence has a ways to go.
 In the 2014 referendum, independence was defeated by 10 percentage points.
-Boris Johnson has said he won't support a second referendum.
+Johnson has said he won't support a second referendum.
 An Ipsos Mori poll last month found voters in Scotland evenly split on the issue.

 What stakes does the U.S. have in this election, if any?

 President Trump is an ardent Brexit supporter.
-He doesn't like multilateral institutions such as the EU and thinks the U.S. does much better in one-on-one trade negotiations where it has more leverage with individual countries.
+He doesn't like multilateral institutions such as the EU and thinks the U.S. does much better in one-on-one trade negotiations, where it has more leverage with individual countries.
 The Johnson government is eager to strike a new free-trade deal with the U.S.

 Trump has said kind things about Johnson, who, like the American president, is a populist politician who says things the left and minorities often find offensive.
 In the past, Trump, who is very unpopular in the U.K., has opined on British elections.
 When he was here last week for the NATO summit, he was much more circumspect after Johnson publicly asked him not to intervene.